ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 }
 ```

-===Stein's Algorithm===
+### Stein's Algorithm

-Stein's algorithm is very much like Euclid's except that it uses bitwise operators (and consequently slightly more performant) and the integers must be unsigned.
-The following is a recursive implementation that leverages Rust's pattern matching.
+Stein's algorithm is very much like Euclid's
+except that it uses bitwise operators
+(and consequently slightly more performant)
+and the integers must be unsigned.
+The following is a recursive implementation
+that leverages Rust's pattern matching.

 ```rust
 use std::cmp::{min, max};